m-martinm/jateSim/README.md

 ## Current state

-The software can run a simple logical circut with two switches, an AND gate and display the output.
+The software can run simple logical circuts with different types of gates (see demo gif).